denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ^
 * Jobs in Wales.
   * Reference Bridgend Ford.
-* Introduction: Why we started going to conferences.
-  * Depression.
-  * Isolated.
-  * Not enough opportunities.
+  * People need to be inspired.
 * How we joined a community.
 * History of Wales - Mining - Social Clubs.
 * Age